PUBLICATION POLICY OF THE JOURNAL OF PSYCHODRAMA, SOCIOMETRY, AND GROUP PSYCHOTHERAPY

 - An acknowledgment will be sent via email that the submission was received.

-- Articles will then be forwarded to an Executive Editor and a Consulting Editor for peer-review.
+- Articles will then be forwarded to the editorial team and outside peer-reviewers as needed for blind peer-review

 - A decision will be made by the editors with feedback from blind peer-reviewers to accept, reject, or require revisions for the manuscript.